-The Company's remediation reserve balance was \$15 and \$10 at December 31, 2021 and 2020, respectively, recorded in Other noncurrent liabilities and deferred credits in the Consolidated Balance Sheet (of which \$6 and \$5, respectively, were classified as a current liability), and reflects the most probable costs to remediate identified environmental conditions for which costs can be reasonably estimated.
-The increase in 2021 is primarily associated with site monitoring costs at previously owned properties in California, which will determine if any additional remediation is required.
-Payments related to remediation expenses applied against the reserve were \$2 in each of 2021 and 2020, and included expenditures currently mandated, as well as those not required by any regulatory authority or third party.
+The Company's remediation reserve balance was \$16 and \$15 at December 31, 2022 and 2021, respectively, and was recorded in Other noncurrent liabilities and deferred credits in the Consolidated Balance Sheet (of which \$6 was classified as a current liability for both periods), and reflects the most probable costs to remediate identified environmental conditions for which costs can be reasonably estimated.
+Payments related to remediation expenses applied against the reserve were \$4 and \$2 in 2022 and 2021, respectively, and included expenditures currently mandated, as well as those not required by any regulatory authority or third party.